 Asbestos-related disease, both malignant and non-malignant, is the single most commonly diagnosed occupational lung disease.
+Like silicosis, there continues to be a downward trend in reported cases.
+Unlike silica, there is little use of asbestos in new production, but risk still remains from asbestos still being present, such as in older buildings and automobile brakes.
 Asbestos-related disease is tracked from a variety of reporting sources in Michigan, including hospital inpatient discharge data, the 3rd Judicial Circuit Court, B-readers and other physicians, death certificates, and an annual survey of Michigan B-readers.